EmanSmadi/NBA-Draft/README.md

 -	Target: draft results (Drafted or Not Drafted)
 -	Checked different classification models to predict the draft results with Logistic Regression giving the best results
--	Used the coefficients of the Logistic Regression model to assess the variables of the model: o	The below 4 variables has the highest impact on player getting drafted ORB% 0.79, FIC 0.73, PER 0.72, eFG% 0.62 o	The below 3 variables shows a negative impact of the players selection process colyear -0.61 , position -1.23
+-	Used the coefficients of the Logistic Regression model to assess the variables of the model: o	The below 3 variables has the highest impact on player getting drafted FIC , PER , and player position o	The below 3 variables shows a negative impact of the players selection process college year, ORB% and DRB%

 Step 4.
 Evaluating and scoring the predictive model: